mdbrown/partlyconditional/inst/tutorial/tutorial_v0.0.md

 # Introduction

+This package provides functions to fit partly conditional (PC) risk models, which are a helpful class of predictive models often used in medical contexts where long-term follow-up is available and interest lies in predicting patients' risks for a future adverse outcome using repeatedly measured predictors over time.

-The `partlyconditional` R package provides model fitting methods for (medical) contexts where long term follow-up information is available on a patient population along with multiple measures of patient health and other biological markers collected across time.
+The `partlyconditional` R package provides model fitting procedures for (medical) contexts where long term follow-up information is available on a patient population along with repeated measures of patient health and other biological markers collected across time.
 Interest lies in modeling a patients' future risk of an adverse event in the next $t_0$ time interval, given survival to time $s$, as a function of longitudinal marker history $H(s)$:

 $$
 R(\tau_0 | s, H(s)) = P(T \le s + \tau_0 | T > s, H(s))
 $$
 Where $T$ is time until the event of interest.

 One approach is to use 'partly conditional' models, where risk is specified by first conditioning on the set of known marker history collected until time $s$.
-This package provides functions to fit two classes of partly conditional models; one based on logistic regression (`PC.logistic` (**coming soon**)), and another which models the conditional hazard of failure using a Cox proportional hazards model (`PC.Cox`).
+This package provides functions to fit two classes of partly conditional models; one based on logistic regression (`PC.logistic` **coming soon**), and another which models the conditional hazard of failure using a Cox proportional hazards model (`PC.Cox`).

 #### PC Cox models